 Even though the price of a security on an exchange seems to be the fair value, in reality, it may not be.
 Thus the buyer needs to find out the FV on their own.
 There are several ways to find the value of a stock, but one of the best valuation methods is DCF (Discounted Cash Flow).
 DCF attempts to calculate/derive the present value of all estimated future free cash flows.
 Though there is a formula for DCF, however, calculating fair value through it is both a science and an art.
 It is because it involves the analyst taking assumptions to arrive at a fair value.

 Fair Value in Accounting

-In some cases, it may get challenging for an accountant to arrive at a fair value.
+It may get challenging for an accountant to arrive at a fair value in some cases.
 It could be because there is no active market for that asset.
-In such a case, the accountant can make use of valuation techniques, such as DCF, to come up with fair value.
+In such a case, the accountant can make use of valuation techniques, such as DCF, to come up with a fair value.

 Fair Value Accounting – Benefits